microbiomedata/metaMS/README.md

 ```

 ## MiniWDL

+Make sure you have python 3.9.13 installed before continue

+MiniWDL uses the microbiome/metaMS image so there is not need to install metaMS

 - Change wdl/metams_input.json to specify the data location

-- Change data/CoremsFile.json to specify the workflow parameters
+- Change data/corems.toml to specify the workflow parameters

 Install miniWDL:
 ```bash